 The mint flavour is mild, but you can add more if you want something a bit more herbaceous.
 The type of mint you use will alter the outcome, so keep that in mind; spearmint is much milder than peppermint.
 Lemon mint would be good.

 You don’t have to add the water if you want a more gelato-like texture, and it makes excellent popsicles.
 Just pop the strawberry slush right into popsicle moulds and freeze for a few hours until solid.
-If you want to make champagne popsicles, try adding about a cup to the mix, but no more than that.

 More Strawberry Recipes